thorsager/proxy-nginx-le-compose/README.md

 ```
 $ docker-compose up -d
 ```
-You are now ready to create you container that neets proxying..
+You are now ready to create you container that needs proxying..

-###Using a compose file:
+### Using a compose file:
 ```
 version: '2'